 Commenting on the NSS results, Jayne Jeffcott, National Director of Programmes and Student Affairs for LLB at ULaw said: “I am delighted that ULaw has come out as the top university for student satisfaction in the country.
 At ULaw, we are dedicated to giving our students an excellent learning experience and to help prepare them for their future careers.
 The results demonstrate that our students value our focus on outstanding teaching and student support and on teaching a relevant curriculum.”

-The programme is delivered full time in seven locations nationwide (Birmingham, Bristol, Chester, Guildford, London, Manchester and Leeds), as well as part-time in London, Birmingham, and Chester, and from 2016 also available as an online course – i-LLB.
+The programme is delivered full time in seven locations nationwide (Birmingham, Bristol, Chester, Guildford, London, Manchester and Leeds), as well as part-time in London, Birmingham, and Chester, and from 2016, also available as an online LLB (i-LLB).
 Students looking to fast-track their careers can also take an accelerated, two-year option, which is delivered exclusively at the ULaw London Bloomsbury campus.

 According to Ms Jeffcott, the programme is constantly revised to reflect the feedback from both students and employers.
 “We are constantly seeking feedback from our students as to what they value about our LLB and how we can enhance their experience.
 Our students have consistently told us that they value the high quality of the teaching they receive and the fact that their tutors are professionally qualified lawyers,” she added.
-Find out more about The University of Law’s LLB
+More information about our LLB